vineetk1/interact-keras-model/README.md

 >>
 ```
 ### IO (Input/Output)
-The 'io" command displays the outputs from the specified layers when a specified input data is applied to a layer.
+The 'io" command displays the outputs of the specified layers when a specified input data is applied to an input of a specified layer.
 Use "io -h" to examine the details of the command.
 The "io" command has three sub-commands, namely, "listLayers", "setup", and "run"
 ```
 >>io -h
 usage: io [-h] {listLayers,ll,setup,se,run} ...